 - 118. The FY15 Audit Report, which was addressed to members of DSH, was issued on or about 17 August 2015, and was published to the ASX together with the FY15 Financial Statements. - 119.
-By the issuing of the FY15 Audit Report, Deloitte made the FY15 Unqualified Audit Statements and the FY15 Audit Report Representation to members of DSH and to the ASX.
+By the issuing of the FY15 Audit Report, Deloitte made the FY15 Unqualified Audit Statements and the FY15 Audit Report Representation to members of DSH and to the ASX. - 120.
+By issuing the FY15 Audit Report, and thereby making the FY15 Unqualified Audit Statements and the FY15 Audit Report Representation to members of DSH and to the ASX, Deloitte engaged in misleading or deceptive conduct in contravention of s 18 of the ACL or alternatively s 1041H of the CA or alternatively s 12DA of the ASIC Act.

-Abboud repeats the particulars to paragraph 97 above.
+Potts repeats the particulars to paragraph 97 above.

-- 121. Further or alternatively, by making the FY15 Audit Report Representation to members of DSH and to the ASX, Deloitte made a false or misleading representation: - (a) in connection with the supply of services, that services were of a particular standard, quality, value or grade, in contravention of section s 29(1)(b) of the ACL; and/or - (b) in connection with the supply of financial services, that services were of a particular standard, quality, value or grade, in contravention of section 12DB(1)(a) of the ASIC Act.
+121. Further or alternatively, by making the FY15 Audit Report Representation to members of DSH and to the ASX, Deloitte made a false or misleading representation:

+- (a) in connection with the supply of services, that services were of a particular standard, quality, value or grade, in contravention of s 29(1)(b) of the ACL; and/or - (b) in connection with the supply of financial services, that services were of a particular standard, quality, value or grade, in contravention of s 12DB(1)(a) of the ASIC Act.

-Abboud repeats the particulars to paragraph 98 above.
+Potts repeats the particulars to paragraph 98 above.